wso2/cellery/specification/language.md

 # Cellery Language Syntax

 The Cellery Language is a subset of [Ballerina](http://ballerina.io) and Ballerina extensions.
-Therefore language syntax of Cellery, resembles with normal Ballerina language syntax.
+Therefore the language syntax of Cellery resembles with normal Ballerina language syntax.

 ## Cell
 A cell is a collection of [components](#component), [APIs](#api) and [Egresses](#egress).
 A Cell object is initialized